 Note: If you can’t see the video, be sure to turn off your Adblocker

 We felt very safe on the Desafio tour, and there are plenty of guides watching out for your well-being.
 That said, there are parts of this tour that would be scary if you are afraid of heights.
-The final high jump is from a platform 39 feet tall, after all.
+The final high jump is from a platform 39 ft (11.8 meters) tall, after all.

 The Desafio staff is some of the best we’ve had anywhere in the world.
 They were fun, energetic, and professional.
 And every detail has been thought of.
 After the tour, each guest gets a clean towel to dry off with, fresh fruit and water, juice or beer.

-After the tour you get a delicious Costa Rican buffet style meal at their new restaurant, Hunters & Gathers.
+After the tour you get a delicious Costa Rican buffet style meal at their new restaurant, Hunters & Gatherers.
 Start with homemade plantain chips and a variety of fresh salsas and salad.

 Then fill up with a traditional assortment of rice, beans, chicken, yucca and more.
 Don’t forget to try their fresh maracuya (passionfruit) juice and ginger lemonade before finishing your meal with local coffee.
-This was one of the best Costa Rican meals we had in the country.
+This was one of the best meals we had in Costa Rica.

 Mixed in amongst all the climbing and jumping, one of the guides is taking pictures of everyone on the trip.
 They offer the whole CD of photos to you for $20 USD.
 They even let you see the photos first before you decide whether or not you’d like to purchase them.

-Note: This tour has an age suggestion of 18 – 55 years.
-There was a large group of college students in our group, many of them just 18 years old, as well as a mom with her son who had just turned 54 years old.
+Note: This tour has an age suggestion of 18–55 years.
+There was a large group of college students in our group, many of them just 18 years old, as well as a mom, who had just turned 54 years old, there with her son.

-One of the most popular things to do in Arenal is whitewater rafting.
+One of the most popular things to do in La Fortuna is white water rafting down the Balsa River.
 With rapids ranging from class II to IV, there’s something for everyone.
 Bring your whole family on the class II rapids, or get your heart pumping on class IV.

 Similar to all the other adventure activities in Arenal, there is a photographer taking pictures as you fly through the rapids.
-To get all the action pictures of your raft, it cost $40 USD, but the cost can be split between each person in the raft.
+To get all the action shots taken of your raft, it costs $40 USD, but the cost can be split between each person in the raft.

 We’ve been zip-lining in a few places around the world, from Cambodia to Korea, and while we have been tempted many times in the past, we know nothing can live up to zip-lining in Costa Rica.